RObert Burns

 When his farmer father died in 1784 he inherited the business but was unable to run it and soon fell into financial difficulties having also made two women[1] pregnant in the meantime.

 In 1788 he married Jean Armour, a very forgiving woman who took care of all Burns’ children, legitimate and illegitimate alike.
-They bought a farm but it did not prosper and Burns, for the second time, had to abandon that profession and in 1789 became a full time Excise man.
+They bought a farm but it did not prosper and Burns, for the second time, had to abandon that profession and in 1789 he became an Excise employee.

-His physical description , by the time he was twenty five years of age, was given as follows: nearly five feet ten inches in height and of a form agile as well as strong; his forehead shaded with black curling hair, his eyes large, dark, full of bright intelligence, his face vividly expressive.
+He was described to be nearly five feet ten inches in height, agile and strong; his forehead shaded with black curling hair, his eyes large, dark, full of bright intelligence, his face vividly expressive.
 But the principal aspect of Burns, even in his young age, was his charming personality so full of fun and fire; he was affable and a lover of company.

 He was first an honest man but often utterly sinful!
-Women found him most attractive and gave him a string of legitimate and illegitimate children.
+Women found him most attractive and gave him a string of illegitimate children.

 But we love Robert Burns as much for his weakness as for his strength and his fame rests on verses written swiftly, on spontaneous songs.